Pamela A. Ayres, President

 “Being the President of FAR is an honor.
 I love to receive calls or emails from parents sharing success stories about their children.
 The stories almost always are a thank you to FAR’s therapists who made these breakthroughs possible.
 I am so proud to be part of it all.”

-A graduate of The Master of Public Administration (MPA) Program at Oakland University in Non-Profit Management.
-Pamela is Certified as a Protocol and Etiquette Consultant by the Protocol School of Washington, DC and studied at the Academy of Dramatic Arts in New York.
+Pamela has received her Nonprofit Management Certificate from Oakland University, is Certified as a Protocol and Etiquette Consultant by the Protocol School of Washington, DC and studied at the American Academy of Dramatic Arts in New York City.
+She is the proud mother of Christian, her teenage son.

 Pamela has a strong commitment to the community and is involved with: